 Washington D.C. is undoubtedly a foodie destination, but Columbia Heights showcases some of the best — and most authentic — restaurants and bars that D.C. has to offer.
 From the mind of James Beard winning chef Tom Cunanan, Bad Saint is a must try for authentic and exploratory Filipino cuisine in a comfortable setting.
 For top-notch tacos and marvelous margaritas, El Chucho is the best deal in D.C., and their elote just might be some of the best on the East Coast.
 Columbia Heights’ bars are as diverse and abundant as its people, ranging from charming dives to swanky, intimate cocktail spots.
 New to the area but want to feel like a lifelong resident?
 Try Left Door, a speakeasy-style “secret” spot that is sure to wow visitors.

 View this post on Instagram

 Columbia Heights is one of Washington D.C.’s most coveted neighborhoods, and for good reason.
 Its diverse mixture of cultural identities makes it one of the most unique and heterogenous neighborhoods in the country, and its proximity to so many other iconic D.C. neighborhoods makes it an ideal place to live.
 Ready to start your life in Columbia Heights?
-Start by exploring our homes in the neighborhood, Common Clifton and Common Monroe, and see how sweet life in D.C. can be.
+Start by exploring our home in the neighborhood, Common Monroe, and see how sweet life in D.C. can be.